Liouville first-passage percolation: subsequential scaling limits at high temperature: Introduction

-Our RSW proof is \emph{hugely} inspired by \cite{tassion}.
-A main novelty of our result is that it seems to be the first RSW theorem for random planar metrics (other than traditional crossing probabilities for various percolation problems).
-We believe that the applicability of RSW theory in the metric setting may have a chance to enrich both the application and the theory of RSW method, and we expect more applications of RSW theory in the study of random planar metrics.
-The introduction of the FPP weight in our RSW result incur substantial challenges even given the beautiful work of \cite{tassion}: the proof method of \cite{tassion} is based on an intrinsic induction which becomes far more delicate with the FPP weight taken into account.
-Besides that, our FPP metric is lacking of a natural self-duality, which precludes using the hypothesis of crossing square boxes as in the traditional setup; rather, we start with ``easy'' crossings of rectangular boxes.
-The difficulties are such that we were only able to relate \emph{different} quantiles of the FPP weight in different scales, and we have to apply our induction hypothesis on the variance of the FPP weight to relate different quantiles at a given scale.
+A main novelty of our result is that it seems to be the first RSW theorem for random planar metrics (rather than for traditional crossing probabilities for percolation problems).
+The use of RSW theory in the metric setting has the potential to enrich both the application and the theory of the RSW method, and we expect more applications of RSW theory in the study of random planar metrics.
+One encounters substantial challenges working with the FPP weights in our RSW result even given the beautiful work of~\cite{tassion}: the proof method of~\cite{tassion} is based on an intricate induction which becomes even more delicate with the FPP weights taken into account.
+Besides that, our FPP metric lacks a natural self-duality, which precludes using the hypothesis of crossing square boxes as in the traditional setup; rather, we start with ``easy'' crossings of rectangular boxes.
+The difficulties are such that we are only able to relate \emph{different} quantiles of the FPP distance in different scales, and we have to apply our induction hypothesis on the variance of the FPP distance to relate different quantiles at each scale.
 This introduces an additional layer of complexity to our arguments.